creepersaur/quark/docs/docs/GettingStarted/installation.md

 If one isn't working, try the other installation methods.

 -# Sometimes Roblox moderation falsely reports an asset.
-This is a Roblox bug if I'm sure.
+This is a Roblox bug.
 Use the Github release.

 ---